 Application Deadline for Travel and Participation Grants & Abstract Awards: 12 January , 2022

-ISPPD-12 provides abstract submitters with an opportunity to apply for Travel Grants and Abstract Awards.
-Application is done via abstracts submission system.
+ISPPD-12 provides abstract submitters with an opportunity to apply for Travel & Participation Grants and Abstract Awards.
+Application is done via the abstract submission system.

-ISPPD will award travel grants for participation in the ISPPD-12 Symposium.
+ISPPD will award Travel and/or Participation Grants in the ISPPD-12 Symposium.
 The travel grant will be awarded to selected applicants who fulfill the following criteria:

 - Letter of recommendation from applicant’s head of department/institute written in English